GodDamnedHohil/Photographer-landing/README.md

 # Photographer-landing
-This is my training project
+This is my training project.
+It's a photographer portfolio landing page